iglu-contest/task1-starting-kit/README.md

     python -u generate_iglu.py

-In this example submission, we already placed a trained model in the directory `./saved_models`.
+In this example submission, we already placed a trained model in the directory `./saved_models` together with the corresponding config file `saved_model/1626589670356/config.txt`.
+Don't forget to change the datapath in the main function of `generate_iglu.py`.
+For your own submissions, you should load all relevant hyper-params from a config file or hardcode them in the code.

 ### About the submission